-You meet new people every single day, even though you aren’t formally introduced.
+You meet new people every day, even though you aren’t formally introduced.
 You stand with them in elevators and walk by them on sidewalks.
 They serve you at restaurants and get in your way at the fountain drinks.
 They sit with you in traffic and cut you off while talking on their phones.
 Every day you pass potential friends or partners, maybe someone you could help or someone who could help you.
 They see you or you see them or sometimes both, but only for a moment and then they’re forgotten.
 Even though you miss these opportunities, you don’t care.
 You don’t even notice.
 You don’t mind that they remain strangers because you didn’t know them anyway and you’ll likely never see them again.

-Every so often, a person emerges from the shadows of anonymity — a friend introduces you to her friend, or the person beside you strikes up a conversation, or some other happenstance.
+Every so often a person emerges from the shadows of anonymity — a friend introduces you to her friend, or the person beside you strikes up a conversation, or some other happenstance.
 If the conversation remains casual, you perform the expected niceties and small talk that allow you to get from point A to point B as pleasantly as possible.
 Sometimes the conversation deepens and hooks your attention, but even then you usually don’t feel the need to apply much effort.
 You’re not invested in the outcome so you’re not self-conscious.
 And if the conversation is interrupted or ends awkwardly, you don’t mind.
 After a brief moment of familiarity, the person becomes a stranger once again.

 But once in a while something peculiar happens.
 From this huge pool of unknown strangers and temporary connections, you meet someone with whom, for whatever reason, you want to have a better relationship.
 Maybe it’s a coworker you respect and you’d like reciprocation.
 Maybe it’s your future mother-in-law and you want her approval.
 Or maybe it’s just plain old physical attraction.
 Whatever the case, you care what that person thinks about you and how they act toward you.
 You’re invested in the outcome, so you’re compelled to make an effort.
 You decide, perhaps subconsciously, to try.

 What if the person just isn’t giving you the time of day?
 What if they aren’t reciprocating your effort or your interest?
 Worst of all, what if it feels impossible to not care about someone who doesn’t seem to care about you?
 Depending on your disposition, you may feel inadequate or indignant.
-But when those feelings pass, you’re left in the agonizing position of figuring out what to do with all your unrequited care.
+But when those feelings pass, you’re left in the agonizing position of figuring out what to do with all of your unrequited care.
 What’s worked for me, in relationships of all kinds, is a simple idea that was difficult to learn:

 Meet in the middle.